Here are some frequently asked questions:

 What is Ledderhose Disease?

 Ledderhose disease in a hyperproliferative disorder (the cells grow fast like in cancer, though it is not cancer) where a lump or nodule forms in the plantar fascia aka the arch of the foot.
-This can be harmless but it can also become painful upon standing or walking and this will then require treatment.
+This can be harmless but it can also become painful upon standing or walking and this will then likely require treatment.

 What treatment options are available for Ledderhose disease?